iamroshni/e-commerce/README.md

-# Simple Ecommerce website in React JS
+# SIMPLE ECOMMERCE WEBSITE IN REACT JS

-# FUNCTIONALITY
+# Functionality

 A Ecommerce Website, where-
 1.User can browser for products and can filter products based on Categories